 What is the time commitment that I must make to be an official?

 As a new official, you will be expected to attend the four or five preseason membership meetings and the one or two membership meetings during the high school season as well as at least two classroom instructional sessions and at least one on-field training session.
 This schedule will be announced around the end of the calendar year.
 Membership meetings are held on weeknights lasting an hour or two, the classroom training is held on Saturday lasting four to six hours and the on-field training is scheduled in conjunction with the teams and league.
 Game assignments are based on your ability and skill and are made at the beginning of the season for the first half and a second assignment period for the second half of the high school season.
 Youth games are assigned as the NNLOA is provided that schedule.
 The more availability you have, the greater the opportunity to be assigned to games and work with other experienced officials.

 What are the costs involved in officiating lacrosse?

 Your uniform and equipment is similar to that for football and is available from several sources.
-In addition, officials are required to time a twenty second count and a two-minute time out.
-There is a timer made especially for this which costs about $60.
-NNLOA membership dues are $30 for first-year officials and the US Lacrosse membership is $55 annually.
+In addition, officials are required to time a twenty second count (boys games) and a two-minute time out.
+There is a timer made especially for this which costs about $80.
+NNLOA membership dues are $35 for returning officials and the US Lacrosse membership is $55 annually.
 Remember, however, that your uniform and equipment will last many seasons as well as the training materials that are supplied.
-We can provide you with several officials supply outfits so that you may purchase your uniform and equipment and accommodations can be made for those in financial need.
+We offer assistance with equipment and uniform costs and will provide you with several officials supply outfits so that you may purchase your uniform and equipment and accommodations can be made for those in financial need.
 Financial assistance may be available, please contact us to discuss options.